APT-CyberM/CVE_FreeFloat/02 Explotation/README.md

 **FreeFloat FTP Server** is a legacy FTP service that listens on **TCP port 21** and processes commands through an internal **command dispatcher**.
 Because the software was written without modern security protections, several handlers rely on unsafe functions such as `strcpy`, which can lead to **stack buffer overflows**.

-In this CVE, the vulnerable command is **NOOP**, which can trigger a classic buffer overflow.

 ## 💻 Notes